SchuylerNicholson/Rare-Events-using-Tensor-Networks/ReadMe.md

 ``Schlogl_Evolve.jl`` Will run an initially uniform distribuiton for a set amount of time, eventually reaching the stationary distribution.

-The stationary distribution can be used as an input into ``Proj_EscapeProb.jl`` to calculate the rate coefficient of transitioning from basin A to basin B
+The stationary distribution can be used as an input into ``Proj_EscapeProb.jl`` to calculate the rate of transitioning from basin A to basin B

 ``Escape_Rate_Vary_Diff.jl`` is a variant that was used to calculate the transition for various diffusion coefficients.